Twispay/twispay.github.io/hosted-page.md

 ### Receive the Payment Status

+In this step, there are two URLs you need to provide.
-After a transaction is completed, the customer is redirected to a Payment Page Back URL that you can provide.
+After a transaction is completed, the customer is redirected to a Payment Page Back URL.
 The request response sent by Twispay needs a landing location in the form of a "Server to Server Notification URL".
+These can be set via <>.

 The POST parameter result (result and opensslResult) sent via the “server to server notification URL” contain the following keys: externalOrderId, identifier, status, customerId, orderId, cardId, transactionId, transactionKind, timestamp, amount, currency, custom and customField.